tc39/proposal-module-expressions/README.md

 Relative import statements are resolved against with the path of the _declaring_ module.
 This is especially important when sending module blocks to a worker.

-Module blocks can be turned into an Object URL using `URL.createObjectURL(moduleBlock)` for backwards-compatibility.
-Maybe it even makes sense to allow stringification via `toString()`.

 ## Syntax details

 ```